Preview

 The limits can be set based on:

-Conditional breakpoints allow you to limit the data collected.
+Conditional breakpoints allow you to limit the data collected by the agent.
 You will only collect data when the defined expression evaluates as true.
 This makes it possible to debug specific scenarios and limit the number of messages you receive.
 Setting a condition is done by right-clicking on a breakpoint and selecting the Edit option.

 Condition types: